UPSC NDA Syllabus 2025: Maths, GAT, GK, English Syllabus PDF Download

 • Concept of a real-valued function–domain, range, and graph of a function

-• Composite functions, one to one, onto and inverse functions
+• Composite functions, one-to-one, onto and inverse functions

-• Notion of limit, StaNDA 2rd limits—examples
+• The notion of limit, StaNDA 2nd limits—examples

 • Continuity of functions—examples, algebraic operations on continuous functions